topogram/topogram/README.md

 You can also run the app in test mode to check integration as you develop

-    npm test:ui
+    npm test:meteor

 Check for ESlint compliance

     npm run lint

 ### Deploy with Docker

-We use Docker to run in production.
+You can use Docker to run in production.

 1. build the Docker topogram/topogram container with `./build.sh`
 1. fetch a mongo Docker container for the DB and run the app with `docker-compose up`